teamzeromagic/zeromagic-docs/docs/flow-builder/blocks/flow-control/for-loop.md

 ### Return Value

-`iterator` - Represents the current loop variable `i` that holds the value during each iteration.
+`val` - Represents the current loop variable `i` that holds the value during each iteration.

 :::warning Deleting For Loop